nhan0504/CS326/team/m2/features.md

 **Team Member:** Ashley McNamara

 ## Feature Name: Clothes Inventory Add Form
 **Description:** A form that allows users to enter a new item into their wardrobe.
-In the form, the user uploads an image and enters details such as name, cost, size, category, etc. This creates a new wardrobe entry that is saved in IndexedDB, and the form resets for the next entry.
+In the form, the user uploads an image and enters details such as name, cost, size, category, etc. There is also form validation.
+This creates a new wardrobe entry that is saved in IndexedDB, and the form resets for the next entry.

 **Point Value:** 3